-DEFINITIONS OF CERTAIN TERMS AND SUMMARY OF PROVISIONS OF THE RESOLUTION
+DEFINITIONS OF CERTAIN TERMS AND SUMMARY OF PROVISIONS OF THE BOND RESOLUTION AND NOTE RESOLUTION

-SUMMARY OF PROVISIONS OF THE RESOLUTION
+DEFINITIONS OF CERTAIN TERMS AND SUMMARY OF PROVISIONS OF THE BOND RESOLUTION AND NOTE RESOLUTION

-The descriptions and summaries set forth herein are not intended to be comprehensive or definitive, and reference is made to the Resolution for the complete details of all terms and conditions.
-All statements herein are qualified in their entirety by reference to the Resolution.
-Copies of the Resolution are available from the District.
+The descriptions and summaries set forth herein are not intended to be comprehensive or definitive, and reference is made to the Bond Resolution and the Note Resolution for the complete details of all terms and conditions.
+All statements herein are qualified in their entirety by reference to the Bond Resolution and Note Resolution.
+Copies of the Bond Resolution and Note Resolution are available from the District.